TheSilvered/nest/docs/c_api/c_api-iter.md

 **Returns:**

--1 on failure, 1 if the iterator is done, 0 if it can still iterate.
-The error may not be set.
+`-1` on failure, `1` if the iterator is done, `0` if it can still iterate.
+The error may be set internally and must not be set by the caller.

 ---